 As a painter, her interest was caught by the strangeness of their forms and their seductive colour.
 In this series of paintings the scientific accuracy of the original models has been lost, along with all their classifications and identifications.
 Scale shifts.
 Sometimes even the original forms that were once made 'solid' in glass to fix them permanently have shed their clear outlines and begun to flow into each other.

-Her latest work focuses on the famous Glass Flowers made by the Blaschkas for the Harvard Museum of Natural History.
+She then completed a body of work on the famous Glass Flowers made by the Blaschkas for the Harvard Museum of Natural History.
 In these paintings, once again, the changes in scale and the more abstract reflections in the museum case create a poetic, disorienting and sometimes sinister world.

 Dena lives and works in Melbourne.
 She is represented by Gallerysmith, Melbourne.